-Contributions receivable are unconditional promises to give that are recorded as revenues and contribution receivable when the promises are made.
-All of the contributions receivable at December 31, 2019 and 2018 are due within one year and are considered fully collectible by management.
+Contributions receivable are unconditional promises to give that are recorded as revenues and contributions receivable when the promises are made.
+All of the contributions receivable at December 31, 2020 and 2019 are due within one year and are considered fully collectible by management.
 Accordingly, no allowance for uncollectible amounts has been established.